This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The arms are gently lifted and then let go together.
 This gives the feeling of falling, and the baby should appear startled during this maneuver, extending the arms outward first, then to the front, and finally back again to the sides.

-This predictable movement is called the Moro reflex, and it should be symmetrical.
-Diminished or absent movement on one side is often an indication of brachial plexus injury.[3]
+This predictable movement is called the Moro reflex and should be symmetrical.
+Diminished or absent movement on one side often indicates brachial plexus injury.[2]

 Horner’s Syndrome

-These are rare symptoms, but they result from damage to nerves in the part of the brachial plexus that includes nerves going to the face and eyes.
+These are rare symptoms, but they result from damage to nerves in the part of the brachial plexus, including nerves going to the face and eyes.

-The outlook for a brachial plexus injury depends on the severity of the damage to the nerves.
-The impairment is only mild for most infants and will heal within three to six months of birth.
+The outlook for a brachial plexus injury depends on the severity of the nerve damage.
+The impairment is mild for most infants and will heal within three to six months of birth.
 In these cases, the child should not experience any symptoms once the nerves have healed.

 More treatment may be needed for more severe injuries, including those in which the nerves are torn, including surgery to repair damaged nerves.

-If your child shows signs of brachial plexus damage, talk to your pediatrician right away.
-Then speak to a birth injury lawyer to determine your legal options.
+Talk to your pediatrician immediately if your child shows signs of brachial plexus damage.
+Then, speak to a birth injury lawyer to determine your legal options.

 Get Matched with a Leading Birth Injury Attorney in Your Area